MAC_CAPAB_RINGS(9E) | Driver Entry Points | MAC_CAPAB_RINGS(9E) |

 MAC_CAPAB_RINGS

-is to increase the parallelism and concurrency that is actively going on in
+parallelism and concurrency that is actively going on in the driver.
+This

-fine-grained locking in a driver's own data structures to ensure that the
+a driver's own data structures to ensure that the various rings can be

-various rings can be populated and used without having to block on one
+populated and used without having to block on one another.
+In general, most

-another.
-In general, most drivers have their own independent set of locks for
+drivers have their own independent set of locks for each transmit and

 Just because one driver performs locking in one way, does not mean that one has to mimic it.
 The design of a driver and its locking is often tightly coupled to how the underlying hardware works and its complexity.

-capability is implemented, then
+capability is

-additional functionality for receiving becomes available.
-A receive ring has
+implemented, then additional functionality for receiving becomes available.

-the ability to be polled.
-When the operating system desires to begin polling
+A receive ring has the ability to be polled.
+When the operating system

-the ring, it will make a function call into the driver, asking it to receive
+desires to begin polling the ring, it will make a function call into the

-packets from this ring.
-When receiving packets while polling, the process is
+driver, asking it to receive packets from this ring.
+When receiving packets

-generally identical to that described in the Receiving Data
+while polling, the process is generally identical to that described in the

-section of mac(9E).
-For more details, see
+Data section of mac(9E).
+For

 When the MAC framework wants to enable polling, it will first turn off interrupts through the mi_disable(9E) entry point on the driver.
 The driver must ensure that there is proper serialization between the interrupt enablement, interrupt disablement, the interrupt handler for that ring, and the mri_poll(9E) entry point.
 For more information on the locking requirements related to polling, see the discussions in mri_poll(9E) and mi_disable(9E).